Particle density in diffusion-limited annihilating systems: Introduction

-As the number of vertices in $\mathbb T_{2r}^d$ is on the order of $r^d$, standard large deviation estimates give that, with positive probablity, there are $r^{d/2}$ more $A$- than $B$-particles in the initial configuration.
+As the number of vertices in $\mathbb T_{2r}^d$ is on the order of $r^d$, standard \commHL{central limit theorem} estimates give that with positive probablity, there are $r^{d/2}$ more $A$- than $B$-particles in the initial configuration.
 Since the torus is a finite graph, these surplus $A$-particles are never annihilated.
 Translation invariance ensures that

 The critical exponent bound given in Theorem~\ref{thm:EV_LB} uses the same idea, but optimizes the size of the torus as a function of $p$ and uses more precise estimates for the $A$-particle surplus in the initial configuration.
 Similar ideas are used when making estimates on the \emph{correlation length} in first passage percolation \cite{fpp}.
 Note that Bramson and Lebowitz \cite{BL4} also made use of fluctuations in the initial configuration when studying the symmetric speeds case.
 See the heuristic at \cite[p.\ 4]{BL4}.